Characters: Game Of Thrones House Tyrell

 The father of Loras and Margaery, son of Lady Olenna.
 Lord of Highgarden, Lord Paramount of the Reach and Warden of the South.

 - Adapted Out: In Season 3.
-In the books he arrives at the capital along with Tywin and remains there, taking Stannis's former place on the small council as Master of Ships.
-He will finally show up in Season 4.
+In the books, he arrives at the capital along with Tywin and remains there, taking Stannis's former place on the small council as Master of Ships.
+He finally shows up in Season 4.